-When interplanetary miners uncover an alien artifact beneath the surface of Mars, Lance Kattar - one of the most respected particle physicists in his field - is offered a chance to take part in what many of his contemporaries believe is most important discovery in history: a device containing nanotech far beyond human capabilities, left behind by an ancient civilization, long since extinct.
+When interplanetary miners uncover an alien relic beneath the surface of Mars, physicist Lance Kattar is offered a chance to take part in what many of his contemporaries believe is most important discovery in history: a device containing nanotech far beyond human capabilities, left behind by an ancient civilization, long since extinct.
 The moment Lance interacts with this device, however, he triggers a series of cataclysmic events that threaten the very fabric of existence.
-Aided by an anthropologist from SETI, an orphaned young girl, and a high-school biology teacher, Lance embarks on a desperate race to unravel the mystery of the ancient artifact from Mars, before it collapses into a singularity of world-ending possibilities.
+Aided by a group of survivors, Lance embarks on a desperate race to unravel the mystery of the ancient artifact from Mars, before it collapses into a singularity of world-ending possibilities.

 Praise for ARTIFACT

 "Shane Lindemoen has a knack for the spectacular, and his deftly plotted debut is like Bradbury's The Martian Chronicles run through the sieve of Kubrick's 2001, reshot by Christopher Nolan in the year 2020.
 Artifact is the type of book William S. Burroughs might have kept on his reading list: the science fiction of ideas meant to tell us about the present through the illusion of our possible futures."--Davis Schneiderman is the author of Drain (Northwestern), the DEAD/BOOKS trilogy--Blank, [SIC], Ink.
 (Jaded Ibis).

 "Daring, heartfelt, and wholly original, Lindemoen's debut ranks right up there with the best sci-fi you'll read this year.
 The genre welcomes a stunning new voice to its ranks.
 A must read!"--Ronald Malfi, author of Floating Staircase